 During the charging and discharging cycles, lithium ions go through a separator and flow back and forth between the cathode and anode.
 Cathodes are made by binding active material particles to an aluminum or copper sheet.

-Developed by the Arkema group, Kynar® polyvinylidene fluoride resins (PVDF) are an optimized range of materials for lithium-ion batteries.
-These polymers can be used as a microporous separator or as a cathode binder.
+Developed by the Arkema group, Kynar® PVDF polyvinylidene fluoride resins (PVDF) are an optimized range of materials for lithium-ion batteries.
+These polymers can be used in coatings to protect the microporous separators or as cathode binder resins.

-In particular, Kynar® and Kynar® Flex polymers have all the necessary characteristics for cathode binders:
+In particular, Kynar® and Kynar® Flex polymers have many necessary characteristics for cathode binders:

-Always at the forefront of innovation, the Arkema group has developed a new binder for lithium-ion batteries: the Kynar® HSV 900.
-This resin ensures perfect adhesion during the manufacturing of electrodes.
-It limits the quantity of Kynar® which is required, while improving battery performance.
+Always at the forefront of innovation, the Arkema group has developed Kynar® HSV 900.
+This resin ensures exceptional adhesion during the manufacturing of electrodes.
+It limits the quantity of Kynar® resin which is required, while improving long term battery performance.